IvanSchulz/SolidCP/SolidCP.Installer/Sources/SolidCP.InstallPackages/README.md

 msbuild -p:FileVersion=<Version>

-where <Version> is the version number of SolidCP.
+where <Version> is the version number of FuseCP.